-As reported to reviews in previous years, vacancies to this classification result in immediate service delivery disruptions.
-Some regions reported using different classifications, contracting out services, referring to private industry, and partnering with other agencies for service delivery.
+As reported in previous reviews, vacancies in this classification result in immediate service delivery disruptions, wait list pressures, and the reallocation of resources.
+Some respondents reported using different classifications; referring clients to private industry; and partnering with other agencies for service delivery.
+One respondent, in particular, is experiencing challenges in recruiting and retaining qualified, experienced psychologists.